httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   yRZOtw8MjkM7iw7yZ/WkppmM44T3qg==:
 ~~~

 A recipient MAY ignore any or all digests.
-This allows the recipient to choose which hashing algorithm(s) to use for
-validation instead of verifying every digest.
+Application-specific behavior or
+local policy MAY set additional constraints on the processing and validation
+practices of the conveyed digests.
+For example, validation of a subset of
+received digests is one approach to protection against resource exhaustion; see
+{{resource-exhaustion}}.

 A sender MAY send a digest without
 knowing whether the recipient supports a given hashing algorithm, or even knowing